Dorian349/MinecraftChecker/README.md

 ## Usage

 ```
-$ Once your bot has started, simply use `$prefix$check (accounts)` and the bot will reply with all valid accounts and their username.
+$ Once your bot has started, simply use `/check (accounts)` and the bot will reply with all valid accounts and their username.
 ```

 ## Additional Documentation and Acknowledgments

-* Default config file.
+* Default config.txt file.
 ```
 token: "Your token"
 ownerID: "Your discord user ID"